paillave/Etl.Net/docs/docs/recipes/1_dealWithFiles.md

 :::note

 This page explains how to get and drop files on different source types.
-Go to [this page](/docs/recipes/writeInFiles) to learn about actually creating a file.
+Go [here](/docs/recipes/writeInFiles) to learn about actually creating a file.

 :::